NeoGeographyToolkit/StereoPipeline/docs/tools/ipfind.rst

     Individually normalize each processing tile.

 --nodata-radius <integer (default: 1)>
-    Don’t detect IP within this many pixels of image borders or nodata.
+    Don't detect IP within this many pixels of image borders or nodata.

 --output-folder <string>
     Write output files to this location.

---num-threads <integer (default: 0)>
-    Set the number of threads for interest point detection.
-If set to 0 (default), use the visionworkbench default number of threads.

--h, --help
-    Display this help message.

 -d, --debug-image <0|1|2 (default: 0)>
     Write out a low-resolution or full-resolution debug image with